 Crate pads for dogs come in all different shapes and sizes.
 The vast majority of mats are flat but some have bolstered sides to make your pup feel even more secure.
-Anxious dogs will appreciate high sides to their crate mat because the enclosing structure feels safer - like a warm hug!
+Anxious dogs like mine appreciate high sides to their crate mat because the enclosing structure feels safer - like a warm hug!
 This is a key factor if you are using crate training for separation anxiety.

 “It bears repeating that a crate is your dog’s friend and your ally.
 It’s an important training tool and the solution for many puppy challenges.
 It isn’t cruel or unhealthy if used appropriately.
 Instead, it can provide your pup with a safe, quiet place to relax.
 Some dogs feel safer and more comfortable in their crate when left alone.”
 Stephanie Gibeault, MSc, CPDT, from the American Kennel Club (5)